 You Can Still Give Birth Vaginally In The Future (If You Want To)

 another child is probably the farthest thing from your mind right now.
 (Or maybe you already know you're one and done, in which case mazel tov!)
 But, just as a heads up: if you do want to have another baby and would still like to experience vaginal delivery at some point, it's most likely not off the table simply because you had a C-section.
 Vaginal birth after cesearean ( commonly known as VBAC) can be difficult to come by in some places, because many doctors (contrary to the guidelines of the American Congress of Obstetricians and Gynecologists) simply refuse to even consider a patient for a VBAC.
 But it is possible (and a safe and appropriate choice for most expectant mothers), both physically and practically.
 (Finding the right doctor might just take some research.)

 absolutely no obligation to even consider a VBAC if you don't want to.
 The world is your oyster, and all oysters are delicious (especially when you deep fry them).
 Having A C-Section Is Not A Failure

 There's no "right way" to give birth and while a C-section may not have been the goal of every new mom who will get one, a departure from Plan A is not the same as failure.
 Yes, a C-section can lead to disappointment, and I'm not saying you shouldn't feel your feelings on that, but don't let them consume you.

 do not become one of those people who looks down their nose as moms who had C-sections.
 Just because things worked out for you doesn't mean they would have under slightly different circumstances, or that other women were similarly positioned to see their "Plan A" to the end.
 Having A C-Section Doesn't Prevent You From Bonding With Your Baby

-The concept of "The Golden Hour" — the first hour of your baby's life to be dedicated exclusively to skin to skin contact, breastfeeding, and general happy feelings— is beautiful and a good idea associated with a number of benefits for everyone involved.
+The Golden Hour" — the first hour of your baby's life to be dedicated exclusively to skin to skin contact, breastfeeding, and general happy feelings— is beautiful and a good idea associated with a number of benefits for everyone involved.
 Most (though not necessarily all) C-section moms will likely be unable to take part, though.

 requirement of effective and wonderful mother/child bonding.
 It's a nice introduction, of course, but the truth of the matter is that you will have a lifetime of bonding opportunities that will more than make up for anything you didn't get to experience immediately after birth due to a C-section.
 C-Sections "Count" As Birth You Do Not Have To Justify Your Decisions To Anyone

 You do not owe anyone any explanations about the choices you make in regard to your pregnancy or delivery.
 This is between you and your care provider.